A new year

 However, the good news is that by faith in Jesus; that red stripe is turned to gold in the eyes of God.
 In 2nd Corinthians 5:17 the Bible says ” If any man be in Christ, he is a new creature old things are passed away behold all things are become new”

-As we walked out of the doctor’s office together, I asked him a simple question: In God’s sight are you wearing a gold stripe or a red stripe?
+As we walked out of the doctor’s office together, I asked him a simple question: in God’s sight are you wearing a gold stripe or a red stripe?
 He did not answer and slowly walked away.

-My prayer for you is that if today you sense that you deserve a red stripe turn to Jesus, ask him to be your Savior and symbolically you will have a gold stripe but a permeant place In God’s kingdom.
 You are now a son or daughter of the Highest, and you can be assured that he will never turn his back on his own!
 But when you do sin simply go to your Heavenly Father, confess your sin and thank Him for forgiveness.

 WHEN GOD IS SILENT

-Why is God silent ?
-This is a question that every believer will ask at one time or another. and when it comes what is the answer?
-There may be many scenarios for the answer to this question, but for the Christian there is only one solution: turn to your heavenly Father and ask good questions about the darkness that you are facing, and he will respond to you as He is your Heavenly Father.
-You may rest assured that nothing will be allowed to come into your life without His knowledge, and it will be for your good. {see Romans 8: 28} When we do face difficulties usually the first response we have to a problem is to ask: why me and how long will this last?
+There may be many ways to answer this question, but for the Christian there is only one solution: turn to your heavenly Father and ask good questions about the darkness that you are facing, and he will respond to you as He is your Heavenly Father.

 " But Zion said' The Lord hath forsaken me, and my lord hath forgotten me.
 Can a woman forget her sucking child that she should not have compassion on the son of her womb?
 Yea they may forget yet I will not forget thee.
 Behold I have graven thee upon the palms of my hands; thy walls are continually before me." {Isaiah 49: 14- 16}

-And the answer to that question is very simple: your Heavenly Father has not and will never forget you!
+The answer to that question is very simple: your Heavenly Father has not and will never forget you!

 As believers who face many of these questions in our lives we must do as the psalmist did when he said...."
 I have trusted in thy mercy; my heart shall rejoice in thy salvation.
 I will sing unto the Lord, because he hath dealt bountifully with me." {Psalm 13:5,6}